sagemath/sagewiki_to_gh-2022-10-10/days16/projects/abgrp.md

 [I could have added the above comments to the wiki page but was not sure of that was appropriate.
 Feel free to do so if it is.]
 }}}

+== Proposed (draft) roadmap ==

+1. Write a new `AdditiveAbelianGroup` class which inherits from `AdditiveGroup` which builds on #5882.
+Essentially a very thin wrapper to f.g.
+Z-modules.

+2. Do the same thing for `MultiplicativeAbelianGroup`.

+3. Implement subgroups and quotients of these, and implement the subgroup enumeration algorithm described in Henri Cohen's book.

+4. Try to get Sage developers to switch code which uses current Abelian groups over to the new classes.

+5. Do the rest of #4, and kill the current code.

+6. It would also be nice to have a natural way of dealing with vectors in `A^n` for `A` an abelian group, which could be multiplied with integer matrices.